festvox/datasets-CMU_Wilderness/README.md

 # Creating New Alignments

-You can do the full allignment creation if you want.
-Our alignments certainly can be improved on with better acoustic models, pronunciations etc.  If you are interested in re-aligning you can do so with the commant
+You can do the full alignment creation if you want.
+Our alignments certainly can be improved on with better acoustic models, pronunciations etc.  If you are interested in re-aligning you can do so with the command

     nohup ./bin/do_found full_make_align http://listen.bible.is/NANTTV/Matt/1/D &

 This may take around 7 days on a 12 core machine.
-It needs about 150GB of diskspace (which can be reduce with the command ../bin/do_found tidy_up at the end to about 20GB).
+It needs about 150GB of diskspace (which can be reduced with the command ../bin/do_found tidy_up at the end to about 20GB).
 The alignments themselves are usually 2GB.

 Aligning all 700 languages will take around 13 years on a single machine.

-# Acknowledgements
+# Acknowledgments

 This dataset was prepared by Alan W Black (awb@cs.cmu.edu) with substantial help from a large number of CMU students.
 We also would like to thank